Consensys/doc.tessera/docs/HowTo/Migrate/MigrateFromOrion.md

 !!! important

-     If migration from a sql database to tessera then the driver must be added to the classpath and added to the start script [orion-to-tessera/bin/migrate].
+     If migrating from a sql database to tessera then the driver must be added to the classpath and added to the start script [orion-to-tessera/bin/migrate].